Mehedi-MHS/nextjs_chat_app_v2/README.md

  Bugs:
 - Anyone outside of room cannnot see your private messeges but can send you messege in room.
-- This bug will be fixed in version 3.
+- This bug will be fixed soon in version 3.
 ## Getting Started

 First, run the development server: